Updates

-In the last 24 hours, I have seen a large scale attack on the admin logins for thousands of WordPress sites.
+In the last 24 hours, I have seen a large scale attack on the admin logins for thousands of Wordpress sites.
 The attackers are using the User Agent ‘Bingbot’.
-Bingbot certainly is NOT the culprit in these attacks, but is, unfortunately, being spoofed.
+Bingbot certainly is not the culprit in these attacks, but is, unfortunately, being spoofed.
 These spoofing bots are attacking the wp-admin page.
 So far, I have only seen this affect WP Mage and Mage Monster users.

 A brute force attack on any login is certainly undesirable; you obviously don’t want any unauthorized person accessing your admin area.
 However, the real problem comes from the CPU strain this is putting on the hosting server.
 These constant requests to hundreds of websites on the server will drive up the CPU load, effectively tying up the resources.
 The server will not be able to serve up pages to legitimate traffic or legitimate search engine bots that are trying to crawl the sites.